lambdacube3d/lambdacube-compiler/README.md

 Compiler for LambdaCube 3D, a Haskell-like purely functional domain specific language for programming the GPU (graphics processing unit).

+To get an overview of the project watch the showcase [presentation video](https://www.youtube.com/watch?v=IjtjSqkEhDY).

 See: [Language Specification](http://lambdacube3d.com/lang-specification)

 ## Installation